tlswg/tls13-spec/draft-ietf-tls-tls13.md

        struct {} EndOfEarlyData;

-The EndOfEarlyData message is sent by the client to indicate that all 0-RTT application_data messages have been transmitted (or none will be sent at all) and that the following records are protected under handshake traffic keys.
+If the server sent an "early_data" extension, the client MUST send an EndOfEarlyData after receiving the server Finished.
+This indicates that all 0-RTT application_data messages, if any, have been transmitted and that the following records are protected under handshake traffic keys.
 Servers MUST NOT send this message and clients receiving it MUST terminate the connection with an "unexpected_message" alert.
 This message is encrypted